-- 6 National Institute of Oceanography and Applied Geophysics (OGS), Trieste, 34010, Italy - 7 2Laboratory Balearic Islands Coastal Observing and Forecasting System (SOCIB), Palma, 07122, Spain - 8 Correspondence to: Annunziata Pirro (apirro@ogs.it)
+- 1National Institute of Oceanography and Applied Geophysics (OGS), Trieste, 34010, Italy - 7 2Laboratory Balearic Islands Coastal Observing and Forecasting System (SOCIB), Palma, 07122, Spain - 9 Correspondence to: Annunziata Pirro (apirro@ogs.it)

-10 Abstract.
+12 Abstract.

-- 11 The Mediterranean marine heatwave (MHW) during the warm season (May-September) and the fall period (October- - 12 December) of 2022 is analyzed using Argo float in-situ observations in the upper 2000 m of depth.
-Five study regions (North - 13 Western Mediterranean, South Western Mediterranean, central Ionian Sea, Pelops Gyre and south Adriatic Pit) most affected - by warming in different layers were selected and investigated.
-The primary goal is to provide insights into how the water - 15 column responds to the onset and progression of the MHW during the warming period, characterised by peak stratification and - reduced vertical mixing.
-Additionally, this study aims to examine how the heat accumulated in the upper layers is redistributed - 17 to deep layers within regions with different dynamic characteristics through advection and/or mixing during the subsequent - 18 fall period. - 19 Temperature anomaly profiles Ta (z) computed for each area and for both periods were divided into three categories based on - vertical heat penetration: Category 1 (shallow, 0-150 m), Category 2 (intermediate, 150-700 m) and Category 3 (deep, > 700 - 21 m).
-During the warm season, Category 1 profiles had a temperature anomaly near zero or slightly negative in a thin layer - between 50 m and 150 m depth, while warming was observed in the 0-50 m layer and below the middle layer.
-Profiles - characterized by greater vertical heat penetration (categories 2 and 3) were mainly in mesoscale or sub basin structures and - 24 showed the largest positive temperature anomaly in the surface and intermediate layers.
-All profile categories showed a - 25 warming between 200 and 800 m depth.
-This increase is roughly split, with half attributed to the impact of the 2022 MHW, - and the other half linked to the ongoing long-term trend in ocean temperatures.
-During the fall period and in the layer below - 27 200 m depth, the shape of the Ta profiles are similar for all sectors with the exception of the south Adriatic Pit, which depict - $a + 0.5^{\circ}$ C warming at 800 m depth.
+13 The Mediterranean marine heatwave (MHW) during the warm season (May-September) and the fall period (October-14 December) of 2022 is analyzed using Argo float in-situ observations in the upper 2000 m of depth.
+Five study regions (North 15 Western Mediterranean, South Western Mediterranean, central Ionian Sea, Pelops Gyre and southern Adriatic Sea) most 16 affected by warming in different layers were selected and investigated.
+Temperature anomaly profiles Ta (z) computed for 17 each area and for both periods were divided into three categories based on vertical heat penetration: Category 1 (shallow, 0-18 150 m), Category 2 (intermediate, 150-700 m) and Category 3 (deep, > 700 m).
+During the warm season, Category 1 profiles 19 had a temperature anomaly near zero or slightly negative in a thin layer between 50 m and 150 m depth, while warming was 20 observed in the 0-50 m layer and below the middle layer.
+Profiles characterized by greater vertical heat penetration (categories 21 2 and 3) were mainly in mesoscale or sub basin structures and showed the largest positive temperature anomaly in the surface 22 and intermediate layers.
+All profile categories showed a warming between 200 and 800 m depth.
+This increase is roughly split, 23 with half attributed to the impact of the 2022 MHW, and the other half linked to the ongoing long-term trend in ocean 24 temperatures.
+During the fall period and in the layer below 200 m depth, the shape of the temperature anomaly profiles are 25 similar for all sectors with the exception of the South Adriatic Pit, which depict $a + 0.5^{\circ}$ C warming at 800 m depth.

-The present work highlights the warming characteristics throughout the entire water column across different regions of the Mediterranean Sea, and seeks to connect the impacts of the warm season on the cold period with oceanic dynamic processes, such as dense water formation, upwelling or water column stratification.
-These regions are characterized by dynamic activities (e.g. dense water formation, upwelling), therefore, any variation in these ocean processes can influence the thermohaline circulation and, consequently, the climate system.
+The present work highlights the warming characteristics along the entire water column in different regions of the Mediterranean Sea, some of which are characterized by dynamic activities (e.g. dense water formation, upwelling) therefore, any variation of the associated ocean processes can have implication on the thermohaline circulation and thus, on the climate system.